guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

 {% endhighlight %}

-There are a number of functions available for making a colour more transparent or more opaque which take a decimal rather than a percentage.
+There are a number of functions available for making a colour more transparent or more opaque which take a decimal rather than a percentage
+- just like when setting the alpha channel in `rgba` or `opacity`.

 {% highlight scss%}
 .box {
+	background: transparentize( $base-color, 0.5 );
 	background: opacify( $base-color, 0.3 );
-	background: transparentize( $base-color, 0.5 );
 	background: rgba( $base-color, 0.4 );
 }
 {% endhighlight %}